End Of Year Summary

 The moss tool is now completely asynchronous, making efficient use of both coroutines and OS threads to perform as much work possible in the shortest space of time.
 This allows us to download, fetch, check and unpack many packages at the same time without being blocked on network or disk, greatly speeding up the fetch part of a transaction.

-This is achieved by building on the famous tokio runtime and reqwest crates, among others.
+This is achieved by building on the famous tokio runtime and :material-github: reqwest crates, among others.

 boulder